Reranking partisan animosity in algorithmic social media feeds alters affective polarization

-Social media algorithms profoundly impact our lives: they curate what we see~\cite{bakshy2015exposure} in ways that can shape our opinions~\cite{brady2023overperception,lee2018does,feezell2021exploring}, our moods~\cite{kramer2014experimental,brady2021social,allcott2020welfare}, and our actions~\cite{bond201261,tufekci2017twitter,jost2018social,smith2023digital,zuckerberg2021us}.
-Due to the power that these ranking algorithms have to direct our attention, many have expressed concern that they may be exacerbating negative societal outcomes~\cite{rose2023outrage,lorenz2023systematic,tucker2018social,oldemburgo2024twitter,beam2020facebook}.
-Of particular concern is whether feed algorithms cause affective polarization---hostility toward opposing political parties~\cite{iyengar2019origins,boxell2024cross,iyengar2018strengthening}.
+This capability allowed us to investigate a pressing question: can feed algorithms cause affective polarization---hostility toward opposing political parties~\cite{iyengar2019origins,boxell2024cross,iyengar2018strengthening,saveski2022perspective}?
+This concern has grown since the 2016 U.S. presidential election~\cite{nyhan2023like}, and the debate remains ongoing after the 2020 and 2024 elections.
 If social media algorithms are causing affective polarization, they might not only bear responsibility for rising political incivility online~\cite{frimer2023incivility} but also pose a risk to trust in democratic institutions~\cite{druckman2023does}.
-In this case, isolating the algorithmic design choices that cause polarization could offer alternative algorithmic approaches.
+In this case, isolating the algorithmic design choices that cause polarization could offer alternative algorithmic approaches~\cite{stray2021designing}.